Monday, October 4, 2021

 London's medieval alleys remain in its urban landscape and are kept tidy/lit for regular use.
 In New York, such passageways would be unsafe to use.
 In London, people used them regularly without fear.
 It was so nice to be in an upstanding society!

 This time, our route took us along Pall Mall, a stately road named after a 1600's ball game.
-It became fashionable during the reign of King Charles II.
-He oversaw the Restoration of the Monarchy after Oliver Cromwell's Civil Wars that beheaded Charles I and outlawed Christmas.
-Thenwhile fathering numerous illegitimate children (Lady Diana was a descendant of one)he dealt with the Plague and the Great Fire of London.
+It became fashionable during the reign of King Charles I (until he was executed) and resumed with his son, King Charles II.
+Charles II oversaw the Restoration of the Monarchy after Oliver Cromwell's Civil Wars that beheaded his dad and outlawed Christmas.
+Thenwhile fathering numerous illegitimate children (Lady Diana was a descendant of one)he dealt with The Plague and the Great Fire of London. *Trivia: in the USA, North Carolina and South Carolina are named for King Charles, using the Latin word for Charles: Carolus.

 The Pall Mall is full of handsome buildingsmany are social clubs.
 We saw the Reform Club and the Travelers Club.
 (If you know the storyline of Around the World in Eighty Days, those clubs seem to have a connection.
 Ha ha!)